tomppatomppa/WhatIsMyLine/README.md

 - Supports PDF files
 - Upload your own scripts
--
 - Google Drive integration
   - Upload from Google Drive
   - Create files and folders
 - Google Cloud text-to-speech
 - Practice with audio converted from text
-- Drag and Drop Scenes and Lines
+- Drag and Drop support for Scenes and Lines
 - Highlight selected actor lines
   - unique colors for easy actor identification
 - Saves scripts to localstorage